 ― Idowu Koyenikan.

-As I’m from western Canada, British Colombia to be exact, I don’t travel primarily to be wowed by nature.
+As I’m from western Canada, (British Colombia to be precise), I don’t travel primarily to be wowed by nature.
 British Colombia is an outdoor enthusiasts paradise, so it takes a lot to drop my jaw.
 This may seem boastful, but it’s the truth.
 That being said, most of my motivations for travelling are cultural.
 A sentiment shared by my wife, with whom I gallivant about.

 What draws us to places is history, culture, and most of the time, a coastline of some sort, though that’s not a definite requirement.
 However, historical architecture and food culture are of paramount importance.
 And honest, genuine people.
 Which are surprisingly difficult to find.